 Heartworm is a parasitic roundworm that is contracted from a mosquito bite.
 Cats do not suffer from heartworms as frequently as other animals, but it is occasionally diagnosed.

-Cats with this condition won’t usually present with any additional symptoms besides limping.
-That’s why is so important to see a vet if you see your cat limping – even when there are no additional symptoms.
+Cats with this condition won’t usually present any additional symptoms besides limping.
+That’s why it is vital to see a vet if you see your cat limping, even when there are no additional symptoms.

 Cat Scooting Across the Floor